-- 11. All Publicly Owned Treatment Works (POTWs) must provide adequate notice to the Executive Director of the following: - a. any new introduction of pollutants into the POTW from an indirect discharger that would be subject to CWA §301 or §306 if it were directly discharging those pollutants; - b. any substantial change in the volume or character of pollutants being introduced into that POTW by a source introducing pollutants into the POTW at the time of issuance of the permit; and - c. for the purpose of this paragraph, adequate notice shall include information on: - the guality and quantity of effluent introduced into the POTW; and i. - any anticipated impact of the change on the quantity or quality of effluent to be discharged from the ii.
-PÓTW.
+- 11. All POTWs must provide adequate notice to the Executive Director of the following: - a. any new introduction of pollutants into the POTW from an indirect discharger that would be subject to CWA §301 or §306 if it were directly discharging those pollutants; - b. any substantial change in the volume or character of pollutants being introduced into that POTW by a source introducing pollutants into the POTW at the time of issuance of the permit; and - c. for the purpose of this paragraph, adequate notice shall include information on: - i. the quality and quantity of effluent introduced into the POTW; and - ii. any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW.